I-McPherson/DSA-projects/README.md

-# projects
-My personal and school projects.
+#DSA-projects
-This repository is for my Data Structures and Algorithms class.
+This repository is for my Data Structures and Algorithms class projects.

-This is for a job portfolio once that time comes.

-These programs are designed to be compiled with this line in GCC:
+These programs are designed to be compiled with this line in the GCC compiler in a Linux environment:

-gcc -Wall -ansi -oprogramname.exe programname.c -lm
+gcc -Wall -ansi -o program_name.exe source_code_file.c -lm

-Then are to run with:

-./programname.exe

-on Linux.

-Thanks for downloading!
+Then these program will be run with this command in a Linux environment:

+./program_name.exe